TomasOrdonezG/TomasOrdonezG/README.md

 - 🧠 I have a tendency of having too many ideas to the point where I start doing too many projects at once and end up leaving some incomplete
 - 🌱 I’m currently learning frontend web development, computer graphics
 - 📫 How to reach me: [e-mail](tomasordonezg@gmail.com)
-- ⚡ In my free time, I enjoy making origami, collecting CDs, cardistry, cooking, leetcode, making all sorts of programs, and much more
+- ⚡ In my free time, I enjoy making origami, collecting CDs, cooking, leetcode, making all sorts of programs, and more

 ---